Team Official Qualifications

 Coaching qualifications are split into 2 categories.
 The "community" stream and the "performance" stream.
 The community stream is for coaches working with 'C' or House teams (including Initiation and all Atom teams).
 The performance stream is for coaches working with 'A" or Rep teams in Atom division and higher.
 Head Coaches wishing to coach the Bantam AAA team are also required to complete the High Performance certification.

-There are 2 different courses to take depending on which team level you are going to coach.
+There are 4 different courses to take depending on which team level you are going to coach.
 They DO NOT crossover into each other's requirements.
-If you are coaching at both levels, you will need both certifications.
+If you are coaching at multiple levels, you may need multiple certifications.

-In order to be qualified to coach (or assistant coach) a C team (any initiation team, any Atom team, and any House team above Atom) you must be "Coach-2" qualified (or equivalent - this was formerly called Coach-Hybrid).
+In order to be qualified to coach (or assistant coach) a C team (any Atom team, and any House team above Atom) you must be "Coach-2" qualified (or equivalent - formerly called Coach-Hybrid).

 In order to be qualified to coach (or assistant coach) an A team (in all divisions higher than Atom) you must be "Coach-Developmental 1" qualified (or equivalent).

-If you are unsure of your qualifications, contact the Coach Co-ordinator for clarification.
+If you are unsure of your qualification requirements, contact the Coaching Co-ordinator for clarification.